-Consent in the context of the relationship is considered.
-When parties consent to certain forms of kink, non-consent may be shown by the use of a safe word.
-Resistance, force, violence, or even saying "non" may be apart of the kink and may be consensual.
+&lt;sup>10 Consent in the context of the relationship is considered.
+When parties consent to certain forms of kink, non-consent may be shown using a safe word.
+Resistance, force, violence, or even saying "no" may be part of the kink and may be consensual.
 The totality of the circumstances will be evaluated.